poirier/cheat/django/drf_blog_post.rst

 to JSON, and deserializing is the process of converting JSON to Python objects again.

-(It might help to think of "serializing" as creating a "serial" stream of bytes that can flow over a network connection, and "deserializing" as consuming a serial stream of bytes and turning it into something more useful again.)
+(It helps me to think of "serializing" as creating a "serial" stream of bytes that can flow over a network connection, and "deserializing" as consuming a serial stream of bytes and turning it into something more useful again.)